Depicting the Untold / Stories from Känsö Island

 Biography

-Charlotta Hammar was born in 1982 and holds Master of Fine Arts in Photography from HDK-Valand, University of Gothenburg, Sweden.
+Charlotta Hammar was born in 1982 and holds a Master of Fine Arts in Photography from HDK-Valand, University of Gothenburg, Sweden.
 She earned a bachelor’s degree from the same school in 2013.
 Her main discipline is photography, but she also works with film, writing, and installations.
 Hammar was selected as one of twelve artists for PhotoIreland’s 2020 TLP Editions, and her work Important Public Announcement was a part of Cracow Art Week in 2021.
 She lives on a small island outside Gothenburg that often provides the stage for her photographic work.

 Provocation